proximax-storage/xpx-chain-devportal-docs/docs/guides/tools/overview.md

 ## [Setting up your workstation](../../getting-started/setting-up-workstation.md)

-This first guide will walk you through a step-by-step installation of the required tools to start developing on Sirius-Chain.
+This first guide will walk you through a step-by-step installation of the required tools to start developing on Sirius Chain.

 ***